Vivianite pigments

 Vivianite, Blue ocher, natural mineral indigo

-My vivianite minerals originate in Victoria, Australia.
+The vivianite minerals I use originate from Victoria, Australia.

-Until recently, the use of vivianite as a blue pigment was known only in the 12/13th centuries in art works mainly from Germany and the British Isles.
-The pigment has been identified in medieval painting and decorating architectural elements in Germany, England, Sweden, and Norway.
-Ferrous phosphate was used as a pigment called blue ocher by the School of Cologne in the 13th and 14th centuries.
-The earthy form of the pigment has also been identified in Dutch 17th century painting (Johannes Vermeer’s famous painting The Procuress (1656)).
-Vivianite has also been used as a pigment, and the number of published occurrences has been increasing steadily over the last few years.
+Historically, vivianite's use as a blue pigment was primarily documented in the 12th and 13th centuries, prevalent in artworks from Germany and the British Isles.
+It has been identified in medieval paintings and architectural decorations across Germany, England, Sweden, and Norway.
+Referred to as blue ocher, ferrous phosphate pigment was favored by the School of Cologne in the 13th and 14th centuries.
+The earthy form of the pigment was also present in Dutch 17th-century paintings, including Johannes Vermeer’s renowned piece "The Procuress" (1656).
+Vivianite's pigmentary application has gained increased attention and recognition in recent years.

 Compare Selected